Saturday, December 17, 2022

 Need a good reason to switch to Cloudformation YAML now?
 Template size limits…

 AWS CloudFormation size limits are well-documented in the User Guide.
 However, this does not make hitting any of the limits any less painful.
 I recently hit the template body size limit in request (–template-body) of 51200 bytes on one of my templates.
+This adds the extra complexity of having to first upload the template to an S3 bucket.
+When you’re quickly iterating changes this becomes rather onerous very quickly.

 Morten Jensen